Dresden was the capital and royal residency king of Saxony back in the days. Today it still is a hidden gem of Europe.

 This is the best thing to do in Dresden when it rains!

-Admire the thoughtful details at the yard of light, discover new life forms in the yard of mythical creatures or get comfy in a café at the yard of animals.
+Admire the thoughtful details at the yard of light, discover new life forms in the yard of mythical creatures or get comfy in a café in the yard of animals.

 The Kunsthofpassage is a magical place of architectural art.